inviqa/dock-cli/docs/cmd-stop.md

 # `stop` command

-This stop running containers of a docker-compose-based project.
+This stops running containers of a docker-compose-based project.

 ## Usage